SpadeHeart

 Q: Why MHBC?

 Our current premises are an ideal location, but very expensive.
-Over our two evenings we barely break even which means our finances are quite fragile.
-Any drop in numbers, increase in rent, or need for replacement equipment would leave us in a precarious position.
-Many face-to-face bridge clubs have closed since Covid.
-As a CIO we get a 30% discount on the rental charge, which gives us a much better chance of survival.
+At the time of registration, we barely broke even, leaving our finances in a fragile state.
+Even the smallest drop in membership, increase in rent, or need for replacement equipment would leave us in a precarious position.
+Many face-to-face bridge clubs had closed since Covid.
+As a CIO we get reduced rental charge, which gave us a much better chance of survival.
+In addition, a CIO can apply for charitable grants, which supports our long-term goal of expanding into our own premises.

-Our teaching program is proving very successful, but it is a huge strain as we are reliant on members to set up, deliver, provide logistics (pre-dealt hands, tables, display equipment etc), manage and support in many ways.
-It is a prolonged and regular requirement.
-The financial benefits from being CIO enable us to more easily support and continue this training, for example accessing paid-for help with outside trainers, or moving the venue to our existing location to ease the logistics, and purchase audio-visual equipment needed.
+Finally, we currently rely heavily on members to support and deliver our very successful teaching programme.
+The amount of effort involved is huge, from initial promotion campaigns, administration, weekly setting up and breaking down of classroom, providing the pre-dealt hands, delivering the class, supporting the learners in practice session, etc. The financial benefits from being CIO enable us to more easily support and continue this training, for example accessing paid-for help with outside trainers or moving the venue to our existing location to ease the logistics, and purchase audio-visual equipment needed.
 In turn this opens up the possibility of running other practice and training sessions for members

 Q: In what respect is what MHBC does "charitable"?